Why would social media app ‘TikTok’ be collecting massive amounts of data on Western users?

 This is why what’s happening with TikTok is something the World should be paying attention to, and now.
 Were they involved in the CCP’s data collection system?
 We can’t be sure, but we can say that the Chinese Communist Party has a history of using companies like this for that purpose, and the head of ByteDance himself admitted in his public letter, again, admonishing himself, stating that he would act at the behest of Chinese authorities, apologizing that he had not done enough of that previously, and said that he would do so going forward — right before of the international surge in popularity of TikTok.

 The US government has banned federal employees from using the app, including their children, as it has the potential to use any device as ‘eyes and ears’ at any time.
 Also, the U.S. is now considering banning TikTok nationally, after the app was used to reserve a million ticket’s for President Trump’s Tulsa rally, June 20th, in order to sabotage the event.
 The story that surfaced was that teens did it as a prank, but other sources hint that may be a cover story for interference from Beijing.
-In addition, India recently banned TikTok and 59 other Chinese apps from their entire country.

 Is leaving yourself wide open to a murderous regime’s expansionist cyber-warfare tactics really worth cute video clips?